pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ## Tasks

-The aim of this computer assignment is to give you hands-on experience with the cloud computing infrastructure.
+The aim of this lab is to give you hands-on experience with the cloud computing infrastructure.
 The SNIC Science Cloud (SSC) is an SNIC (Swedish National Infrastructure for Computing) national resource that provide Infrastructure-as-a-Service (IaaS).
-It is based on the OpenStack cloud software (Newton release) and Ceph storage and offers the following services:
+It is based on the OpenStack cloud software (Newton release).

-In this lab you will perform the following five tasks:
+In this lab you will perform the following tasks:

 * Task 1: Creating a Key-pair
 * Task 2: Allocating  Virtual Machine
-* Task 3: Deploy a simple REST-endopoint enable service: "Cowsay as a Service"
+* Task 3: Install docker on the server and running Jupyter as a container
 * task 4: Optional.
 Restore a session from a snapshop.

 Please follow the instructions, execute the tasks and answer the related questions.